 Chinchillas do a fantastic job grooming themselves but they do need access to a dust bath at least twice a week.
 We have a chinchilla dust bath house which we place in the cage for about 15 minutes twice a week.
 He goes in and rolls around which makes his coat all soft and fluffy.
 We remove the dust bath house after he is done so he doesn’t make a mess all the time.
 Chinchillas do not need a water bath- avoid getting chinchillas wet as this can be dangerous for their sensitive body temperature.

-While chinchillas do an excellent job keeping themselves clean, they need your help with the habitat.
+While chinchillas do an excellent job keeping their thick fur clean, they need your help with the habitat.
 The cage we have has a pull out drawer for catching his pee and poo so that makes that part much easier.
 The chinchilla cage should be cleaned and disinfected weekly.
 Rinse and allow the cage to completely dry before placing your chinchilla back inside.
-Your chinchilla may want to roll around in a chinchilla ball while he waits.

 Be gentle when handling chinchillas, they have a very fragile rib cage.
 Most chinchillas are very social animals and they really like company of another chinchilla or interaction with a person.
 However, go slow and respect the signs that show they are comfortable or not happy.
 When we first adopted Mickey, our pet chinchilla, he was not very social.
 He was naturally a little frightened of the change of location and people.
 He would make a “nack”ing noise if we came too close to the cage.
-Then only if we came too close to him.
+Eventually he got more comfortable and only made the noise if we came too close to him.
 Finally, he got used to us and he would come over to the cage bars to get his pets and get his treats.
 Now, he even runs into my daughter’s hands and sometimes he sits on her shoulder.

-Mickey prefers my daugther but he likes me pretty well too!
+Mickey prefers my daughter but he likes me pretty well too!